lisyarus/opengl-loader-generator/README.md

 OpenGL Loader Generator is a generator of [OpenGL loading library](https://www.khronos.org/opengl/wiki/OpenGL_Loading_Library) targetting C++ that supports different OpenGL versions, profiles, extensions, and even has adjustable code formatting.
 The generated library loads OpenGL function pointers & can be used in place of system-provided OpenGL header files (which [are known](https://www.khronos.org/opengl/wiki/Load_OpenGL_Functions#Function_Prototypes) to contain definitions for only a few extremely old OpenGL verions).
 The library has no dependencies other than an OpenGL implementation and a C++11 compiler.

+The project has been tested under Linux with GCC 9.2 & under Windows with MinGW 9.3.
+If for some reason it doesn't work for your platform, be welcome to post an issue or (better) make a PR.

+The project is heavily influenced by [glLoadGen](https://bitbucket.org/alfonse/glloadgen) (no longer supported).

 # Generation

 The generator itself is a single python script `generator.py`.
 It needs a configuration file to work, though.